[Case 01]

 [Goal]

-Reduce anxiety and stress during hospitalization.
+Reduce stress during hospitalization

-Access an intuitive and comfortable VR solution.
+Access an easy-to-use VR solution

 [Frustrations]

-Lack of natural stimuli in hospital environments.
+Lack of natural stimuli

-Little control over the VR experience.
+Little control over VR experience

-Physical discomfort with the interface.
+Physical discomfort with the headset

 [Process]